thibmeu/http-message-signatures-directory/draft-meunier-web-bot-auth-architecture.md

 explicitly using digital signatures.
 The identity associated with a signing key is expected to be publicly discoverable for verification purposes.
-This reduces anonymity and allows receivers to associate requests with specific automated agents.
+This reduces anonymity and allows receivers to associate requests with specific agents.
+If an agent wishes not to identify itself, this is not the right choice of protocol for it.

 ## No Human Correlation

 The key used for signing MUST NOT be tied to a specific human individual.
-Keys SHOULD represent a role or automation identity (e.g., "news-aggregator- bot", "example-crawler-v1").
+Keys SHOULD represent a role, company, or automation identity (e.g., "news-aggregator- bot", "example-crawler-v1").
 This avoids accidental exposure of personally identifiable information and prevents the misuse of keys for user tracking or profiling.